Rodneyjones495/flicklist-python/notes.md

 # Notes on Class 8 and Class 9

+## Class 8

+### Intro Text (gist)

+Something like this:

+> You have started to learn about databases, but you haven't yet seen how to incorporate them into an app.
+So today, we'll simply add a few features onto our project, and get everything teed up for next class, when we will finally start persisting user data in a database.

+> Today we will expand our project so that users can actually view their list of movies.
+We will also introduce a second list view, representing the movies that the user has watched (crossed off).
+In this second view, users will be able to give each movie a rating between 1 and 5 stars.

 ### Before Walkthrough 8

 These changes will already be in place.
 Briefly explain them: